department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

   - What is the audit trail of data access and manipulation?
 - API Endpoint Documentation:
 This may include a link to a Swagger/OpenAPI document.
 Any new API endpoints introduced by this product or feature must be explicitly identified.
+  - We will be adding new endpoints `v0/medical_copays` and `/v0/medical_copays/get_pdf_statement_by_id/{id}` to the mobile api.
+It is currently in development and documentation will be noted once that work is completed.
 - Product Specifics:
     - A link to the Release Plan with the "Planning" sections completed (in each section: Phase I, Phase II, Go Live)
       - A release plan is not applicable for mobile releases.
 Please refer to the comment in the Security Checklist section.